“Where are you from?”

 It looks like an illusional figure to me.
 Whenever I visit there, I walk in different directions to see how it changes its look.

-The campus is also a beautiful one with trees, walkaways, artificial lake, and a cafeteria.
+The campus is also a beautiful one with trees, walkaways, an artificial lake, and a cafeteria.

 You will enjoy a reflection of the monument on the water which is placed in front of it just like the Taj.
 If the season is right, you will also see water lilies.